justonlyforyou/shippingmanager_copilot/docs/tutorials/02-build-guide.md

 ### View Documentation

-1. Start the application (`python start.py`)
+1. Start the application (run `ShippingManagerCoPilot.exe`)
-2. Click the 📖 button in the UI, or
+2. Click the docs button in the UI, or
 3. Navigate to `https://localhost:12345/docs/index.html`

 ### Documentation Structure